Backnang

 Backnang ([ˈbaknaŋ]; Baggana) is a town in Germany in the Bundesland of Baden-Württemberg, roughly 30 km northeast of Stuttgart.
-Its population has increased greatly over the past century, from 7,650 in 1900 to 35,761 in 2005.
+Its population has increased greatly over the past century, from 7,650 in 1900 to 37,957 in 2022.

 Backnang was ceded to Württemberg by the Baden (Zähringer family) in 1325.
 Backnang has been known as Gerberstadt due to several tanneries and leather factories, and wool and cloth mills that dominated Backnang's industries.
 Today, all of these have vanished, and instead, telecommunication companies such as Ericsson (formerly AEG, Telefunken, ANT Nachrichtentechnik, Bosch and Marconi) and Tesat-Spacecom dominate the town's industries.
 The Stiftskirche, formerly the church of Backnang Abbey, dates back to the 12th century.

-Backnang hosts the annual Strassenfest during the last weekend in June.
+Backnang hosts the annual Strassenfest during the last weekend in June where the monday is also in June.
 It has been founded as a street festival where local sports and cultural clubs offered drinks and foods.
 The traditional opening of the Strassenfest is marked with cannon shots from the city tower at 6 pm on Friday and ends with the Zapfenstreich on the following Monday at 11 pm.
 The Strassenfest typically attracts more than 100,000 spectators.